variousauthors/monstermash-jam-2014/NEXTSTEPS.md

     make assertsions about it.
     - padding is still good enough: we only need to make assertions after significant updates

+[ ] Megaman should die immediately upon falling off the screen

 ### GOAL ###